shutterstock_122547412.jpg

 Harmful effects of medication can include:

-Who is most at risk OF harmful effects of medication?
+Who is most at risk of harmful effects of medication?

 1. People with multiple chronic conditions